All Episodes

 He's like, the only thing that I like more than brunching is my wife's super hot pod.

-It's like, what do you see?
+It's like, what did you see an axe commercial once?

-Do you think that's how heterosexuals act?
+And you think that's how heterosexuals act?

-You ever said I love brunching as a straight male ever?
+You ever said, I love brunching as a straight male ever?

-Oh no, yeah.
+Oh, no, yeah.

 That's one of those.